syncfusion-content/aurelia-docs/Aurelia/SpellCheck/Functionalities.md

 ## Checking content on typing

 SpellCheck control provides support for checking the content, on pressing the `Enter` and `Space` key.
 The cursor position will also be properly retained, while processing the SpellCheck operations.
-If you enable “enableValidateOnType” property, the spellcheck operation will be carried out on typing.
+If you enable “enableValidateOnType” property, the SpellCheck operation will be carried out on typing.

 The following code example describes the above behavior.